 Today, endoscopic orbital decompression surgery is one of the most common procedures used to address Graves’ disease.
 It was introduced in the 1990s and enables an oculoplastic surgeon to decompress the eye without making incisions in the outside of the face.

 Endoscopic orbital decompression surgery is a minimally invasive procedure.
 It involves the use of endoscopes (small, rigid telescopes) that enable a surgeon to enter the eye socket via the nose and sinuses.
-Then, the surgeon removes bony walls of the eye socket.

 La Peer Health Systems offers full details about orbital decompression surgery for Graves’ disease patients.
 We provide orbital decompression surgery before and after photos and explain each step of the procedure.
 By doing so, we help Graves’ disease patients determine if this surgery can help them achieve their desired results.